 Please note that the online share transfer functionality which was available on Citibank demat accounts has been discontinued with effect from 1st September, 2016.
 To execute a share transfer instruction, please visit your nearest Citibank branch with the relevant Delivery Instruction Slip (Form 12 for intra-depository transfers, and form 15 for inter-depository transfers).

 In light of the current COVID-19 situation, we are operating with limited resources and so are many of our partners.
-Please note the demat holdings, transactions and client master details were last uploaded on 24th April, 2020 and the same shall get refreshed on 30th April, 2020.
+Please note the demat holdings, transactions and client master details will be last uploaded on 18th June, 2020 and the same shall get refreshed on 01st July, 2020.
 However, you will be able to see the results of your trade reflected on NSDL e-services platform.
 For details, please click here.

 Investor Grievance Redressal: As per SEBI vide its letter no. MIRSD2/DB/AEA/OW/2018/7292 dated March 7, 2018; you can also lodge your grievances with SEBI at https://scores.gov.in.
 For details, click here.